typestyle/typestyle.github.io/src/docs/why.md

 * No needless CSS updates + reflows.
 * True freedom to use `className` like you would use `style` in your framework of choice.
 * No style bloat: Automatically smaller stylesheets based on your object reuse.

+## Concept: Dead CSS

+Determining the impact of a CSS className on your codebase is one of the hardest problems facing frontend maintainability.

+Having the styles managed in JS (especially with TypeScript) gives you the following immediate gains:

+* You can immediately see all the places where a class is used (e.g find references in TypeScript).
+This also gives you the *impact* footprint of a CSS class.
+* Refactor class names easily, especially true with TypeScript (e.g. from `fooClass` to `barClass`.
+You no longer need to be afraid to touch your CSS class names).
+* Remove CSS classes that are no longer used easily (e.g. switch on `noUnusedLocals` in TypeScript).
+* Delete a TS file containing CSS classNames.
+If its used you get a nice compiler error which you can fix easily (same way you fix / remove unused JS code).
+Next go out and party 🎉.
+* Based on how *all module loaders work* (including webpack/tsify/rollup) if a file isn't *required*, it doesn't become a part of the bundle.
+So their CSS also goes away *automatically*.
+* With fancy tree shaking module loaders (like rollup/webpack2) if a varaible isn't used its removed from the bundle.
+So even without `noUnusedLocals`, the CSS bound to these variables (e.g. `const fooUnused = style({color:'red'})`) goes away.

 ## More boring reasons

 Beyond that here is a boring list of additional reasons to use TypeStyle.

+* No context switching your brain (think its worth mentioning again).
-* Built in dependency system (Same as for the rest of your JS)
+* Built in dependency system same as the rest of your JS.
+No special code for CSS needed.
-* Dead code elimination (e.g. on `noUnusedLocals` in TypeScript)
 * Minification (Minify JS with existing tools).
 The CSS we generate is already nearly whitespace free.
 * Shared constants and reusable styles (Using variables and objects)
 * Extensible (Just use JavaScript with all its power)